Bernie Sanders' Dank Meme Stash

-Bernie Sanders' Dank Meme Stash is a deleted and inaccessible Facebook group where members used to share and discuss Internet memes relating to American politician and United States senator from Vermont, Bernie Sanders.
+Bernie Sanders' Dank Meme Stash is a Facebook group where members previously shared and discussed Internet memes relating to American politician and United States senator from Vermont, Bernie Sanders.
 Sanders was a candidate for the Democratic nomination for President of the United States in the 2016 U.S. presidential election, as well as the 2020 U.S. presidential election.
-As of December 21, 2020, this page has either been deleted or removed from public view, making the number of members unknown.
+This page is still active on Facebook with over 273,000 followers as of 2023.

 History

 The group was created in early October 2015 by college student Will Dowd and author Sean Walsh with the purpose of supporting the 2016 Bernie Sanders presidential campaign.

 On April 25, 2016, the group was temporarily affected by a 2016 Bernie Sanders Facebook groups suspension.
 SpinMedia's website Death and Taxes's Jamie Peck said that "I myself can report that porn is still popping up in popular FB group Bernie Sanders' Dank Meme Stash, and its members are not amused."
-Seattle's alternative newspaper The Stranger's Matt Baume said "the group Bernie Sanders' Dank Meme Stash is still up and running."
+Seattle's alternative newspaper The Stranger's Matt Baume said, "the group Bernie Sanders' Dank Meme Stash is still up and running."

 On July 12, 2016, Sanders formally conceded the nomination and endorsed Hillary Clinton.
 The community was divided on the endorsement.